ncrna/PathogenTrack/README.md

 ```

 ## How to use PathogenTrack?
 Before running this tutorial, you should run `cellranger` or `alevin` to get the single cells' gene expression matrix.
-Here, let us take the simulated 10X sequencing data as an example:
+Here, we take the simulated 10X sequencing data as an example:

 First, we use cellranger to get scRNA-seq expression matrix and valid barcodes:
 ```sh